 Top of the Rock and most of Rockefeller Center

 Times Square – Hershey’s Store, M&M Store, Hard Rock Cafe and many other retail stores.

 Seabird, West Village

 Frankies, 457 Brooklyn

 Many New Yorkers are here in NY as a transplant from another state!
 Some of them who do not travel home for the holidays stay and celebrate the Thanksgiving in New York with their close friends and have called it “Friendsgiving”.
 Social media is bustling with photos of delicious food, seasonal scenery, and friend filled photos!
 It truly is something to be thankful for!

-For more about Thanksgiving in New York and the parade, click here for Macy’s Thanksgiving Day Parade interactive website.
+For more about Thanksgiving in New York and the parade, click here for our Macy’s Thanksgiving Day Parade Guide 2018.